Authenticate an embedded app using session tokens

 GET /admin/oauth/access_scopes.jsonendpoint on the

-You must make changes to the frontend to set up session token authentication in your embedded app.
+You need to make the following changes to the frontend to set up session token authentication in your embedded app.

 Authorization header in the following format: